Ognjen Vranješ: Return to AEK Athens

 In July, Vranješ returned to AEK Athens on a two-year deal.
-He played his first official game for the team since coming back in UEFA Europa Conference League qualifier against Velež on 29 July.
+He played his first official game for the club since coming back in a UEFA Conference League qualifier against Velež on 29 July.
 Six weeks later, he appeared in his first league game after returning against Ionikos.
-On 3 October, he scored first goal for AEK Athens since his comeback in a defeat of Panetolikos.
+On 3 October, he scored first goal for AEK Athens since his comeback in a victory over Panetolikos.

+He played his 100th match for the squad against Panetolikos on 16 January 2022.

 Later stage of career

-In July 2022, Vranješ signed with Hatayspor.
+In July, Vranješ signed with Hatayspor.

+In September 2023, he moved to Čukarički.

+He announced his retirement from football on 6 November 2025.

 International career

-Vranješ was a member of Bosnia and Herzegovina under-21 team for several years.
+Vranješ was a member of the Bosnia and Herzegovina under-21 team for several years.

 In August 2010, he received his first senior call-up, for UEFA Euro 2012 qualifiers against Luxembourg and France, but had to wait until 17 November to make his debut in a friendly game against Slovakia.

-In June 2014, Vranješ was named in Bosnia and Herzegovina's squad for 2014 FIFA World Cup, country's first major competition.
+In June 2014, Vranješ was named in Bosnia and Herzegovina's squad for the 2014 FIFA World Cup, country's first major competition.
 He made his tournament debut in the last group match against Iran on 25 June.

-In February 2019, national team coach Robert Prosinečki stated that he would no longer call Vranješ up due to many controversies he was involved in the past period, thus ending his international career.
+He retired from international football on 13 February 2020.

 Personal life

 Vranješ's older brother Stojan is also a professional footballer.

+He and his ex-wife Danijela, with whom he had been married for six years, have a daughter named Adrijana.

-He has been the subject of many controversies during his career.
-In August 2010, he wore Delije shirt to celebrate his then club Sheriff Tiraspol eliminating Dinamo Zagreb in UEFA Champions League qualifier, which was construed as provocation.
+During his career, Vranješ has been the subject of many controversies.
+In August 2010, he wore Delije shirt to celebrate his then club Sheriff Tiraspol eliminating Dinamo Zagreb in a UEFA Champions League qualifier, which was construed as provocation.
 In 2015, he made a tattoo depicting borders of Republika Srpska on his left upper arm, which led to public scrutiny.
 He later apologized and covered the tattoo up.
 Because of the tattoo, he had many altercations with BHFanaticos, the largest Bosnian support group.
 In September 2018, he was sentenced to eight months probation for instigating fan violence over his Facebook page during his time with AEK Athens.
-Later that year, it was spotted that Vranješ had a tattoo of Chetnik duke Momčilo Đujić on his upper right arm, which got him publicly criticized by Bosnian FA and the fans, with whom he already had bad relations.
-In January 2019, he was once again in center of a scandal, as media reported that he had an affair with Serbian singer Jelena Karleuša, who is married to footballer Duško Tošić.
-In January 2023, he, along with his brother, was found guilty of battering a couple and fined 6.000 BAM.
+Later that year, it was spotted that Vranješ had a tattoo of Chetnik duke and war criminal Momčilo Đujić on his upper right arm, which got him publicly criticized by the Bosnian FA and the fans, with whom he already had bad relations.
+In January 2019, he was once again in center of a scandal, as media reported that he had an affair with Serbian singer Jelena Karleuša, who was married to footballer Duško Tošić at the time.
+In January 2023, he, along with his brother, was found guilty of battering a couple and fined 8.000 BAM.